SkepticOwl/Magic-Encoding/README.md

 **• parallel processing**: utilize parallel programming to encode/decode files to increase speed.

 **• non-python implementation**: rewrite the project in a much faster programming language such as c/c++.

+**• encoding alphabet**: map the best 17 bytes out of the 31 available to the range of 0-17 to make the text even more confusing(example: tab, newline, del, backspace).